NHSDigital/communications-manager-api/specification/documentation/GetMessage.md

 Use this endpoint to fetch the status of a single message sent by your account.

-### Personalisation & Contact details

-Personalisation and contact details are not returned within the messages.
-This is to ensure that Personally Identifiable Information cannot be extracted from the system.

 ### Channels

-The [Communications Manager Service](https://digital.nhs.uk/services/communications-manager) supports multiple channels for delivering a message.
+The [NHS Notify Service](https://digital.nhs.uk/services/nhs-notify) supports multiple channels for delivering a message.

 These channels are:

 * sms